Friends and Family

 - To help you think about what options you have, including seeking further support.

 Sexual closeness is important in intimate relationships.
 However, it is not uncommon for people to experience a loss of sex drive (libido) when they feel depressed or anxious, or perhaps as a consequence of taking medication.
 If you are taking medication, then don’t be embarrassed about talking to your GP about any changes you notice in your sex drive, or sexual arousal, for example.
-Likewise, be confident in talking to your partner about your thoughts about sex, or your counsellor.
+Likewise, be confident in talking to your partner or counsellor about your thoughts on sex.

 Grief experienced as a result of a loss or bereavement is a significant risk factor for depression and anxiety.
 The natural grieving process includes many of the states and feelings also found in depression and anxiety, and can therefore, combine with other factors to reinforce our difficult feelings.
 If you do experience a bereavement or other loss such as a pregnancy termination or the end of a relationship, then protect yourself from depression and anxiety by making good use of your support networks and paying extra attention to self-care.